Chelsea 2-2 Bournemouth: Pressure rises on Enzo Maresca as old issues come back to bite Blues boss

 Enzo Maresca is unwell - and his Chelsea side are also sick.

-The Blues have dropped 15 points from winning positions this season and are on a run of one win in seven.
-The good will of the Club World Cup has dried up and at the midpoint of 2025/26, Chelsea are five points worse off than at the same point last season.
+The Blues have dropped 15 points from winning positions this season and are on a run of one win in seven and the goodwill of the Club World Cup has dried up.

-At the end of that campaign it felt as though there was a chance to build something, as head coach Maresca led a young Chelsea squad back to the Champions League, then the Conference League and Club World Cup titles.
+At the end of last season it felt as though there was a chance to build something, as head coach Maresca led a young Chelsea squad back to the Champions League, then the Conference League and Club World Cup titles.

 - Chelsea 2-2 Bournemouth - Report and highlights